-The problem with Governance is that it is seen by most as a necessary evil that has been thought up by naive do-gooders and is policed by narrow-minded jobsworths.
-Furthermore, many hold the opinion that neither of these groups really understand what it means to operate in the “real world” and that they seem hell-bent on getting in the way of doing just that.
+The problem with Governance is that it is seen by most as a necessary evil, thought up by naive do-gooders and policed by narrow-minded jobsworths.
+What’s more, many hold the opinion that neither of these groups really understand what it means to operate in the ‘real world’ and seem hell-bent on getting in the way of doing just that.

 To fix this misconnect, we need to review what governance is, or perhaps what it should be, and recast the machinery of Governance in a way that is sensitive to our VUCA world and allows organisations to be responsive, adaptive and innovative in the face of challenges from customers, stakeholders and legislators alike.

-Achieving Agility in business is often hampered by a philosophical mismatch between a modern, flexible and empowered approach to getting things done and traditional mechanisms for both governance and regulatory compliance that assume a VUCA-denying predictability of both the outcome of a given endeavour and the ways of working required to achieve it.
+Achieving agility in business is often hampered by a philosophical mismatch between a modern, flexible and empowered approach to getting things done, and traditional mechanisms for both governance and regulatory compliance that assume a predictability of both the outcome of a given endeavour and the ways of working required to achieve it.

 Governance should be about ensuring an organisation is aligned around doing the right thing in the right way.
 Here, the term organisation can be applied to a whole business (whether that is a company, a public body or a charity) or a subset of that business (whether that is an operational group, a support function or a project/development team).

-Effective governance combines elements of ‘direction’ of an organisation to guide both purpose and ways of working, with ongoing monitoring to ensure that these are being respected.
-Agility in Governance is needed to support Agility in business and, to do so, must not be unnecessarily restrictive.
-It can and should work to the advantage of a business rather than get in its way.
-This can only be achieved through effective empowerment of people who are fully aligned around the intent of the organisation
+Effective Governance combines elements of ‘direction’ of an organisation, to guide both purpose and ways of working, with ongoing monitoring to ensure that these are being respected.
+Agility in Governance is needed to support agility in business and, to do so, must not be unnecessarily restrictive.
+It can, and should, work to the advantage of a business rather than get in its way.
+This can only be achieved through effective empowerment of people who are fully aligned with the intent of the organisation.